Raghavmehta01/RAGIFY_V1/README.md

 Choose a license (e.g., MIT) and add LICENSE.​

 Acknowledgments
-LangChain + LangGraph for orchestration.​
+LangChain for orchestration.​

 ChromaDB for vector storage.​

-Ollama for local LLM serving.
+OpenAI and Google for LLM APIs.​

+Azure for cloud hosting platform.